selfrefactor/rambdax/README.md

 ## Rambdax's advantages

-### Typescript included

-Typescript definitions are included in the library, in comparison to **Ramda**, where you need to additionally install `@types/ramda`.

-Still, you need to be aware that functional programming features in `Typescript` are in development, which means that using **R.compose/R.pipe** can be problematic.

-### Extendable

-`Rambdax` implements some methods from `Ramda` community projects, such as `R.lensSatisfies`, `R.lensEq` and `R.viewOr`.

-### Smaller size

-The size of a library affects not only the build bundle size but also the dev bundle size and build time.
-This is important advantage, expecially for big projects.

-### Tree-shaking

-Currently **Rambda** is more tree-shakable than **Ramda** - proven in the following [repo](https://github.com/selfrefactor/rambda-tree-shaking).

-The repo holds two `Angular9` applications: one with small example code of *Ramda* and the other - same code but with *Rambda* as import library.

-The test shows that **Rambda** bundle size is **2.03 MB** less than its **Ramda** counterpart.

-There is also [Webpack/Rollup/Parcel/Esbuild tree-shaking example including several libraries](https://github.com/mischnic/tree-shaking-example) including `Ramda`, `Rambda` and `Rambdax`.

-> actually tree-shaking is the initial reason for creation of `Rambda`

 ### Dot notation for `R.path`, `R.paths`, `R.assocPath` and `R.lensPath`

 Standard usage of `R.path` is `R.path(['a', 'b'], {a: {b: 1} })`.